Layover tours in Brooklyn: from Cruise Terminal, airport, or train

 Getting a vehicle

 Note that yellow taxis, while available at the airport, typically don't cruise Brooklyn.
-But car services (no meters, establish price before you get in) are usually available by phone.
-Also, there are now green "borough taxis" (with meters) that cruise Brooklyn and can pick up street hails.
+There are now green "borough taxis" (with meters) that cruise Brooklyn and can pick up street hails.
+And, of course, Uber and Lyft are widespread.
+Brooklyn also has car services (no meters, no street hailing; establish price before you get in) available by phone.

 JFK Airport is a good distance east of most Brooklyn neighborhoods